Collaborative Community Platform for Developers: Enabling Nokia Developers to generate content and share knowledge seamlessly.

 Problem

-Discovery + Feature Ideation
+My Initial Discovery + Feature Ideation

 My next step was to conduct a competitive analysis to identify how the big tech companies like Apple, Google, Meta, Oracle, Microsoft, etc., design their developer community platforms.